moorejacob2017/Stricture/README.md

 ![link](logos/stricture_logo_white_long.png)

-Stricture is a python package that provides classes and a CLI tool for easy scheduling, automating, and managing specific operations.
+Stricture is a python package that provides classes and a CLI tool for easy scheduling, automating, and managing of specific operations.

 Currently, Stricture provides 5 classes:
 - `Schedule` - Used to determine if the current date and time falls within a user defined schedule.
 Provides a variety of functionality that promotes human readable schedules, ranging from broad week-to-week bases, to granular date and time ranges.